Chibuzothon/INST-377-Final-Project-/README.md

 # INST-377-Final-Project

+## Project Title: Pilot Assistant

 ## Project Description
+Pilots depend on accurate and timely weather information to ensure that flights are conducted in a safe and effective way.
+Weather conditions can impact flying operations in several ways, which include visibility, wind speed, precipitation, temperature, and even flight route planning for takeoff and landing.
+The challenge remains that the systems offering access to weather data are often fragmented or simply do not deliver data in a user-friendly, accessible format that is desired by pilots.

 This full-stack web application assists pilots in retrieving location-specific information such as weather, environmental conditions, and coordinates.
 It also allows pilots to record their travel history for future reference.
 The app provides an intuitive and responsive user experience.

 ## Target Browsers